Liberate is the Channel Islands’ equality and diversity charity. We have branches in Jersey and Guernsey, serving islanders in both Bailiwicks.

 Liberate will be bringing new courses online in 2017 to expand its education on equality, diversity and inclusion.
 It also launched a new DIFERA employer accreditation scheme in May 2017 that demonstrates to employees (past, present and future), to clients and suppliers that the organisation places Diversity, Inclusion, Fairness, Equality, Respect and Acceptance at the heart of what it does.

 Liberate’s early strategy was around bringing Jersey’s LGBT+ (lesbian, gay, bisexual, transgender and all other identities) community together with a series of social fundraisers that allowed the steering group to gauge the level of support for Liberate and to find out what the community wanted from Liberate in terms of the work to be done.
 We have hosted club nights, pub quizzes, bingo evenings, a haus party and a film night featuring a documentary about the local artist, Claude Cahun.
 These events have proved popular with members of the LGBT+ community and their allies.

 It is a mark of how far LGBT+ rights have progressed over the last twenty to thirty years that the island cannot make a gay bar sustainable and that our social events are integrated, not segregated, with everyone welcome to attend.
 Recognising this shift, Liberate has launched a new social group called Out that will be for LGBT+ members exclusively, but will seek to be active within the Channel Islands generally by engaging with community events, fundraising for local causes and getting out and about with a variety of activities.

-2017 will also see the introduction of same-sex marriage legislation across the Channel Islands.
-Liberate was involved in the consultation to make this happen in both Bailiwicks and, to celebrate, CI Pride this year will be on the theme of weddings.
+2017 saw the introduction of same-sex marriage legislation in the Bailiwick of Guernsey.
+We hope that 2018 will see the long-awaited legislation finally passed in Jersey.
+Liberate was involved in the consultation to make this happen in both Bailiwicks.